 Hearing aids worn in the ear are generally custom-fit based on an impression of the ear.
-There are a variety of ITE styles that are available.
+There are a variety of ITE styles available:

 Invisible In-the-Canal (IIC)